jollyjinx/ZFS-TimeMachine/README.md

 	--snapshottime (number)          default: 10

-I'm currently using a script at crontab to tell me when things go wrong:
+I'm currently using a script at crontab (executing as root) to tell me when things go wrong:

 	#!/bin/zsh